eribau/emotion-pdm/README.md

 # emotion-pdm
-A project to control pDM using emotion recognition
+A project to control pDM using emotion recognition.

+"Multimodal Interaction and Interfaces" (DT2140)
+@KTH - Royal Institute of technology